AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 specifies the requirements for a service page to appear in the sidebar
 {% end %}

-##### BlueOS Settings
+##### AirOS Settings

 {{ easy_image(src="settings", width=300, center=true) }}

-- Reset BlueOS settings
+- Reset AirOS settings
    - Remove existing camera/endpoint/bridges configuration
-- Remove log files from BlueOS services (to reduce space usage on the SD card)
+- Remove log files from AirOS services (to reduce space usage on the SD card)
-- Download log files from BlueOS services to report a problem
+- Download log files from AirOS services to report a problem
   - Old logs are aggregated and compressed with GZip, and automatically deleted if the space runs out `(New in 1.2)`
 - Re-enable the [configuration wizard](../getting-started#wizard)